Length of Stay in a Transitional Sober Living Home

 - Willingness to follow house rules.
 The basic requirements for residency are to follow the rules and to pay rent.
 In some sober living homes, particularly those run by the criminal justice system, you may have to meet additional benchmarks to advance toward graduation from the house.

-In terms of efficacy for substance abuse treatment, the widely agreed-upon time frame is a minimum of 90 days.6 But, for sober living homes, similar to an inpatient or outpatient program, the specific length will also be influenced by factors, such as:
+Studies have shown that a minimum of 90 days in treatment is most effective in helping someone achieve long-term sobriety.4 For sober living homes, similar to an inpatient or outpatient program, the specific length will be influenced by factors, such as:5,6,7

 - Severity of alcohol and drug use problems.
 People with a history of severe drug use problems—for example, primary opioid dependence—may face more significant health risks in the event of a relapse and may benefit from longer-term stays.

 - Failed attempts at other forms of shorter-term treatment.
-If you’ve repeatedly relapsed during other forms of aftercare, you may need to commit to a longer stay at your sober living home.7(13)
+If you’ve repeatedly relapsed during other forms of aftercare, you may need to commit to a longer stay at your sober living home.

 - Co-occurring mental health disorders.
-Overall, people with co-occurring mental disorders and substance abuse have worse outcomes when it comes to abstinence and long-term recovery.
-However, in a recent study, people with certain types of mental illness reported greater rates of abstinence from substances when they had social support and a drug-free environment.9
+Overall, people with co-occurring mental disorders and substance use have worse outcomes when it comes to abstinence and long-term recovery.
+However, in a recent study, people with certain types of mental illness reported greater rates of abstinence from substances when they had social support and a drug-free environment.

 Why Might a Longer Stay Be Beneficial?

-You can expect to gain a number of skills and benefits the longer you live in a sober home (and in the time after you move out), including:
+With longer stays, residents can benefit from job training and other programs to better prepare them for independent living and long-term recovery.
+You can expect to gain a number of skills and benefits the longer you live in a sober home (and in the time after you move out), including:9,10,11,12

 - Developing a substance-free social network.
-Peer support in a substance-free environment is an important factor in recovery from substance abuse, just as participation in a group dedicated to abstinence is one of the best indicators of long-term sobriety.11 A sober living home provides an opportunity to go beyond just attending 12-step groups and allows you to receive peer support consistently outside of meetings.
+Peer support in a substance-free environment is an important factor in recovery from substance use, just as participation in a group dedicated to abstinence is one of the best indicators of long-term sobriety.
+A sober living home provides an opportunity to go beyond just attending 12-step groups and allows you to receive from supportive friends consistently outside of meetings.
 In a sober living home, residents who have been there for some time serve as support for newer residents, which coincides with the 12-step concept of giving back.
-A sober living home also provides distance between the person in recovery and peers and family members who are still using alcohol or drugs, therefore reducing the triggers to relapse.12
+A sober living home also provides distance between the person in recovery and peers and family members who are still using alcohol or drugs, therefore reducing the triggers to relapse.

 - Safe and stable housing.
-Homeless people are at substantially higher risk of relapse.10 Many sober living facilities, particularly the Oxford House model, allow residents to stay as long as they like.
+Homeless people are at substantially higher risk of relapse.
+Many sober living facilities allow residents to stay as long as they like.
 This is significant since homelessness is a common outcome for people who become severely addicted to drugs or alcohol, people leaving prison, or people leaving a residential treatment facility.
 Increasing the odds of homelessness is the fact that affordable housing can be difficult to obtain, especially when a person has a criminal record or has no savings from having not worked due to addiction and long-term treatment.
-In one study, few incoming sober living house residents reported a stable living situation prior to entering the sober living facility.3
+In one study, few incoming sober living house residents reported a stable living situation prior to entering the sober living facility.